-I. Case study example: Holderness coast, Mappleton Where?
-The fastest eroding coastline in Europe, in east Yorkshire.
-Reasons to protect (2) otect (2) Management strategies (2) Success (2) Rocks are made of soft rock (till), eroding at 2m per Rock groyne put in place to trap sediment being transported by Good - erosion in front of Mappleton has reduced, so the road has been year.
+I. Case study example: Holderness coast, Mappleton Whe shire.
+Reasons to protect (2) Management strategies (2) Success (2) Rocks are made of soft rock (till), eroding at 2m per Rock groyne put in place to trap sediment being transported by Good - erosion in front of Mappleton has reduced, so the road has been year.
 2. The B1242 runs through Mappleton and would be • longshore drift, creating a wider beach to absorb the power of the waves.
 2. Rip-rap has been placed in front of saved.
 2. Bad - beaches further south have been starved of sediment so erosion has the cliffs to absorb the wave energy.

-Geog graphy I Knowle edge Organis er: Year 8 Term 3 Coas sts Background: C. Other coastal proces ses (4) F. Caves stacks and arches (3) which are 2.
+Geography Knowledge Organiser: Year 8 Term 3 Coasts Background: C. Other coastal proces ses (4) F. Caves stacks and arches (3) which are 2.
 Waves ca can influe may deve 3.
 Destructiv 4.
 Through e features c 5.
 Further po material b s are dynamic changing landscapes, affected by the action of the waves.
-In have differing features; these features note the processes and landforms which lop along our coastlines.
+In have differing features; these features nee the processes and landforms which lop along our coastlines.
 (A) we waves can erode the coastline.
 (B) erosion a number of distinctive coastal can form.
-(D, E, F) rocesses act on the coastline, leading to being transported along the coastline.
-(C) Depos hore drift Crack Cave Arch Spits (3) the forma 7.
+(D, E, F) rocesses act on the coastline, leading to be leading transported along the coastline.
+(C) erial will eventually be deposited leading to Depos hore drift Crack Cave Arch Spits (3) the forma 7.
 Coastal e lives of pe tion of landforms such as spits.
-(G) rosion can impact the landscape and the cople living in areas of coastal erosion. sion can impact the landscape and the Char coas nge in tline 8.
+(G) rosion can impact the landscape and the cople living in areas of coastal erosion. vveatii Char coas nge in tline 8.
 Different 8.
 Different strategies are used to reduce erosion.
 (H) ands and bays (3) Hook ends A. Wave features (5) Salt marsh Swash Head land н.
 Coas tal management (2) Backwash Bay Hard engir neering Constructive wave Wave cut ut platforms (2 2) Destructive wave Fetch wave platfo cut Soft engir neering B. Types of erosion (4) platio Hydraulic I. Case study example : Holder ness co ast, Mappleton action Where e?
 Abrasion Rea isons to protect (2) Management stra tegies (2 2) Success (2) Attrition